Yashasvi-Sriram/vim-searchindex/README.md

 <img src="https://raw.githubusercontent.com/google/vim-searchindex/master/vim-searchindex.gif" width="90%">

+While navigating between matches it centers the current match in the window and unfolds appropriately.

 You can also press `g/` to display search index for the last search term at the current cursor position.